ujjwal717/employees-analysis-using-sql/README.md

 **Note :-** Check datasets to check for exact details of various columns.

+**Various Analysis done :-**
+1) Average Salary in Different Departments
+2) Count of Employees in each Department
+3) Employees having more than Average Salary
+4) Count of Manager in each Department
+5) Average Salary in Development Department for different Job Titles
+6) Employees count across different Departments by Job Title
+7) Employees count according to gender across various Departments
+8) Employees count hired across Years
+9) Manager Names in different Departments
+10) Number of Promotion employee got and Title after Promotion
+11) Number of Raises and Maximum Salary of each Employee
+12) Years took Employee to get the First Promotion

 **Different Analysis with screenshot and explanation given below :-**